This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Before the test:

-Tell your caregiver what medicines you are taking.
+Tell your healthcare provider what medicines you are taking.
 Also tell him if you have diabetes, COPD, emphysema, or any other lung condition.
 Tell him if you smoke or have high blood pressure.
 These factors may affect your test results.

 WHAT WILL HAPPEN:

 TCD is performed on the outside of your head.
-Your caregiver will place gel on the tip of the TCD probe.
-Your caregiver will gently move the probe across your temple, neck, eyelid, chin, or ear.
+Your healthcare provider will place gel on the tip of the TCD probe.
+Your healthcare provider will gently move the probe across your temple, neck, eyelid, chin, or ear.
 He may hold the probe during a test, or secure it in place to monitor you during surgery.
-Your caregiver may ask you to change positions to increase or decrease the blood flow in your brain.
+Your healthcare provider may ask you to change positions to increase or decrease the blood flow in your brain.
 You may be asked to lie down, squat, sit, or stand during this test, if you are able.
-Your caregiver may ask you to lie on your side, with your chin tucked towards your chest.
+Your healthcare provider may ask you to lie on your side, with your chin tucked towards your chest.
 He may ask you to open and close your eyes, hold your breath, or breathe heavily.
 He may also ask you to strain as if you are lifting something heavy.
 You may be given medicine to widen or shrink your blood vessels.
-Caregivers may place blood pressure cuffs on your thighs.
+Healthcare providers may place blood pressure cuffs on your thighs.

 After the test:

 You may need this test more than once.
-You may also need other tests to help caregivers learn more about your condition.
+You may also need other tests to help healthcare providers learn more about your condition.

 CONTACT YOUR HEALTHCARE PROVIDER IF: